Saskatchewan Highway 32

-Highway 32 is a provincial highway in the south-western portion of the Canadian province of Saskatchewan connecting Highway 21 at Leader and Highway 1 (TCH) west of Swift Current.
+Highway 32 is an east–west provincial highway in the south-western portion of the Canadian province of Saskatchewan connecting Highway 21 at Leader and Highway 1 (TCH) west of Swift Current.
 Highways that intersect Highway 32 include 649 at Lemsford, 738 at Abbey, 37 and 738 at Cabri, 632 at Pennant, 332 near Cantuar, and 728 near Highway 1.
 It is about 142 km long.

 By the early to mid-2000s, the condition of Highway 32 had deteriorated so badly that ambulances were avoiding it and a 2007 nude calendar was created featuring local citizens and the highway's potholes.
 The calendar gained world-wide attention and helped spur the highway's rebuilding.

 History

 The first travel in this area was by foot, two-wheeled ox carts and horse-drawn freight wagons using trails on the sod.
 The first train arrived in Lancer in 1913.
 The late 1920s and 1930s saw the automobile arrive to a few families in the area.

-The subgrade construction of highway 32 was started in 1945 by E.R.
+The subgrade construction of Highway 32 was started in 1945 by E.R.
 Gibbs and gravelled 1947, 1955 and 1959.
 Oil treatment was commenced in 1965 and reoiled 1968.